gumaerc-testorg/res.9-003-summer-2015/content/pages/syllabus/_index.md

 ### Tutorials

 Tutorials by faculty and postdoctoral associates introduce background material to support lectures and project work.
 Tutorials vary in their format, integrating a mix of video lectures, handouts, and resources to support hands-on computer work.
-The tutorials on MATLAB® Programming, Church Programming, and Machine Learning, include extensive programming exercises.
+The tutorials on MATLAB{{< sup "®" >}} Programming, Church Programming, and Machine Learning, include extensive programming exercises.

 ### Readings